joomcode/e2ed/README.md

 `E2ED_DOCKER_RETRIES`: the maximum number of retries to run a failing test with the `your-project/e2ed/bin/runDocker.sh` command (maximum value 50, 5 by default).
 For example, if it is equal to three, the test will be run no more than three times.

-`E2ED_REPORT_NAME`: the name of HTML report (without extension `.html`).
-This name is used as the title of the report page, and as the name of the file to save the report.

 `E2ED_IS_DOCKER_RUN`: when run in docker the `e2ed` sets this variable to `"true"`.